 Surgery may be necessary for severe sciatica, especially if you have chronic weakness or lose control of your bladder or bowels.

-If you struggle with the jolting pain of sciatica, schedule a consultation today using the online booking feature or by calling the Boston PainCare office nearest you.
+If you struggle with the jolting pain of sciatica, schedule a consultation today by calling our office.